christian-rauch/ICPCUDA/README.md

 # ICPCUDA
 Super fast implementation of ICP in CUDA for compute capable devices 3.5 or higher.
 On an NVIDIA GeForce GTX TITAN X it runs at over __750Hz__ (using projective data assocation).
 Last tested with Ubuntu 18.04.2, CUDA 10.1 and NVIDIA drivers 418.39.

-Requires CUDA, includes [Pangolin](https://github.com/stevenlovegrove/Pangolin), [Eigen](https://eigen.tuxfamily.org) and [Sophus](https://github.com/stevenlovegrove/Sophus) third party submodules.
+Requires CUDA, [Eigen](https://eigen.tuxfamily.org) and [Sophus](https://github.com/stevenlovegrove/Sophus) third party submodules.
 I've built it to take in raw TUM RGB-D datasets to do frame-to-frame dense ICP as an example application.

 Install;